Ethical Frameworks for Counselling PG (7745.5)

 You must be able to word process assessments so that they are well presented, search the library data bases for relevant journal articles and access the UCLearn site for this unit, It is the individual student's responsibility to access appropriate help from the university IT services or the library if he or she does not have adequate skills.

-Note: Students are expected to familiarize themselves with any audio-visual aids and their operation well prior to their presentations
+Note: Students are expected to familiarize themselves with any audio-visual aids, the Virtual Room, and their operation well prior to their presentations